Vivitrol Detox Centers

 That can cause intense withdrawal symptoms to set-in, and these typically cause people to return to using.
 To truly stop using Vivitrol, you need professional detoxification.
 A professional program will give you the medical oversight you need to successful abstain from Vivitrol use.

 If you are interested in undergoing professional detox, you need to find one.
 We can help.
-Call 800-405-2627 and speak to an experienced advisor who can direct you to appropriate programs, discuss financing them, and answer all of your questions.
+Call 800-315-1376 (Who Answers?) and speak to an experienced advisor who can direct you to appropriate programs, discuss financing them, and answer all of your questions.
 There isn’t any reason not to call right now.

 Why Do I Need Professional Detox?